YashJain04/Information-Retrieval-System-2/README.md

 - Researched different models for MINI_LM (SentenceTransformers)
 - Documentation of code and program
 - Created TOP 10 documents FIRST 2 queries for all models (STEP 7)
-- Aided in explaination of model performance
+- Implemented, ran, and evaluated the TITLE vs TEXT/TITLE for all models

 2. Tolu Emoruwa's Work... 📗
-- Implemented the original BERT model
+- Implemented the original BERT model and created base framework for other models
 - Implemented the final BERT model
 - Implemented parts of Neural Ranking (neural_ranking.py)
+- Ran final program to ensure everything works and is submission ready
 - Researched different models for BERT (SentenceTransformers vs CrossEncoders)
 - Documentation of code and program
 - Researched RERANKING process use case of CrossEncoders